Toucan® Dark Orange canna. Photo by: Proven Winners.

 Height/Spread: 30 to 48 inches tall, 14 to 20 inches wide

 Tall and elegant, featuring radiant clusters of yellow flowers rising above a lush backdrop of blue-green foliage.
 Blooms earlier than most varieties, beginning in late spring and continuing until frost.
-Also try other colors in the Toucan® series including coral, scarlet, and dark orange.
+Also try other colors in the Toucan® series including coral and scarlet.

 Photo by: Proven Winners